 Verdict: The Taylor GS Mini e really was a wonderful guitar in many ways.
 The tones were excellent, and for lead guitarists, playability was absolutely fantastic.
 Whether you’re a new player looking for a high-end beginner instrument or a seasoned pro looking for something portable that is more than a tourbus strummer, this is your guitar.

 While this Taylor was technically designed as a student grade instrument, it’s also an affordable path to a full size guitar from this storied brand.
 It cuts back on some of the fancier appointments you might find on higher end models, but believe us when we say this is playability defined.

-Even though this is technically a no-frills model, it did still come with a carved armrest on the top, which was a hugely beneficial feature, and added significantly to the overall playability on what is usually considered to be one of the more uncomfortable body styles.
+Even though this is technically a no-frills model, it did still come with a carved armrest on the top, which was a hugely beneficial feature, adding significantly to the overall playability of what is usually considered to be one of the more uncomfortable body styles.

-One thing that did let it down somewhat was excessive brightness in the tones.
+One area it did somewhat disappoint was excessive brightness in the tones.
 Because it has a solid top, this might mellow with age, but it was really apparent when being compared against guitars with torrefied tops.
-Being a dreadnought, it was very loud, with cannon-like projection, and great presence.
+Being a dreadnought, it was very loud, with cannon-like projection and great presence.

 Exceptional comfort with great tone and sleek lines.

 Despite having premium woods used throughout, high end Electronics, and some tasteful embellishments, this Taylor is still attainable priced for many players and offers the kind of playability that most come to expect from this brand.
 It’s a great partner for performing, recording, or simply strumming at home.

 The Taylor 214ce is a real performer, delivering the look of a more high-end model at a more palatable price.
 This is a grand-auditorium model, one of Taylor‘s signature shapes, offering improved comfort and playability compared to a traditional dreadnought, without losing the power and projection.
 This particular model had a Venetian cutaway for improved access to the upper frets.